Foolkiller

-The Foolkiller is the name of four different fictional characters appearing in American comic books published by Marvel Comics.
+The Foolkiller is the name of four fictional characters, vigilantes appearing in American comic books published by Marvel Comics, consisting of Ross G. Everbest, Greg Salinger, and Kurt Gerhardt in the primary continuity Marvel Universe, and Mike Trace in the MAX imprint.

-Gregory Salinger made his live-action debut in the third season of the Marvel Cinematic Universe television series Jessica Jones, portrayed by Jeremy Bobb.
+Gregory Sallinger appears in the third season of Jessica Jones, portrayed by Jeremy Bobb.

 Publication history

 The original Foolkiller was introduced in Man-Thing #3 and killed in the next issue.
 He was created by Steve Gerber and Val Mayerik.
 In his brief Man-Thing appearance, the Foolkiller attempted to kill two major characters in the series: F.A.
 Schist, a real estate developer whose projects threatened the ecology of the Florida Everglades, and Richard Rory, a disc jockey who had denounced the Foolkiller's activities.
 His real name was not given until a later flashback in The Amazing Spider-Man #225, which stated that it was Ross G. Everbest (a variant of Gerber's Reg Everbest pseudonym with his middle name attached to it).

 Gerber, Mary Skrenes and Jim Mooney created Greg Salinger, the second version of the character, which first appeared in Omega the Unknown #9 (plus a one-panel cameo in #8, which was written by Roger Stern and drawn by Lee Elias).

 Gerber's Foolkiller miniseries, illustrated by Joe Brozowski under the pseudonym "J. J. Birch", was published from October 1990 to October 1991.
 It focused on a new version, Kurt Gerhardt.

 A new Foolkiller, Mike Trace, has appeared in two five-issue MAX series: Foolkiller (2007) and Foolkiller: White Angels (2009).
 He was created by Gregg Hurwitz and Lan Medina.

 In 2016, Marvel announced Foolkiller's return in his own series, penned by Max Bemis, picking up the story of Greg Salinger as a personal therapist and, again, as the Foolkiller.